-The capstone course is an interdisciplinary project

-that involves Communication majors from different concentrations.
+The capstone course is an interdisciplinary project that involves Communication majors from different concentrations.
 Students will choose a project with approval of the instructor.

-CO483 Senior Internship
+CO483 Senior Communication Internship

-Prerequisites: Senior Communication Major & Department Chairperson approval.
+Prerequisite: Senior Communication Major & Department Chairperson approval.

 Senior level internship to provide the student with practical skills and career training.
-Working with a supervising professor, students will complete work experience in a company, corporation or professional setting.
-Students also have the alternate option of designing and implementing an on-campus project or program that addresses their particular communication interests.
-In either approach, a detailed journal and final report/portfolio are required.
+Students will complete work experience in a company, corporation or professional setting.
+A detailed journal and final report/portfolio are required.